massoncheg/forgejo-docs/docs/user/linked-references.md

 ---
-title: 'Automatically Linked References in Issues, Pull Requests and Commit Messages'
+title: 'Automatically Linked References in Issues, Pull Requests, and Commit Messages'
 license: 'Apache-2.0'
 origin_url: 'https://github.com/go-gitea/gitea/blob/e865de1e9d65dc09797d165a51c8e705d2a86030/docs/content/usage/linked-references.en-us.md'
 ---

-When an issue, pull request or comment is posted, the text description is parsed in search for references.
+When an issue, pull request, or comment is posted, the text description is parsed in search of references.
 These references will be shown as links in the Issue View and, in some cases, produce certain _actions_.

 Likewise, commit messages are parsed when they are listed, and _actions_